r3zakalhor/Post-Duplication-Fate-Framework/README.md

-In that process, you'll need development packages.
+In this process, you'll need development packages.
 Here are the basic dependencies on a Debian system:

-'''
-build-essential
+- build-essential
-cmake
+- cmake
-zlib1g-dev
+- zlib1g-dev
-libboost-dev
+- libboost-dev
-libx11-dev
+- libx11-dev
-libboost-filesystem1.67-dev
+- libboost-filesystem1.67-dev
-'''

-One option to install them all at once is to run the following command: sudo apt install build-essential cmake zlib1g-dev libboost-dev libx11-dev libboost-filesystem1.67-dev
+One option to install them all at once is to run the following command:

+- $sudo apt install build-essential cmake zlib1g-dev libboost-dev libx11-dev libboost-filesystem1.67-dev

-B) Second, we can use bash script located in the CentralizedFateClassifier directory to run a bunch of aevol simulations:
+## 2) Second, we can use bash script located in the CentralizedFateClassifier directory to run a bunch of aevol simulations:

 To run a single simulation in aevol we need to do following steps: